tjacques-oui/Malta2_Constellation/README.md

 Closes the logfile and empties the USB buffer.

 **`landing` → `do_landing`**
-Runs the full graceful power-down sequence (see below) and releases the USB device.
+Runs POWER-DOWN sequence (see below) and releases the USB device.

 **`failure` (any state) → `fail_gracefully`**
-Runs the **same full graceful power-down sequence** as `do_landing` (ramp-down, not an abrupt cut), with a hard `SW0` cut as a last-resort fallback only if the graceful sequence itself fails (e.g. the device stopped responding).
+Runs the **same power-down sequence** as `do_landing`, with a hard `SW0` cut as a last-resort fallback only if the graceful sequence itself fails (e.g. the device stopped responding).

 ### Safety checks (in `do_run`)

 - **Overcurrent warning**: if a measured current reaches or exceeds 90% of that output's configured maximum current, a warning is logged (the run continues).
 - **Short-circuit detection**: if a measured voltage drops below a configurable fraction (`short_circuit_threshold_pct`, default 50%) of that output's configured setpoint, an error is raised, stopping the run and triggering the graceful shutdown.
 A relative threshold is used rather than a fixed voltage, since AVDD/DVDD (~1.8V) and PWELL/SUB (~6V) have very different nominal voltages.

-### Known issues / things to double check

-- The "already configured, skip re-init" fast path in `_finit` compares the device's status string against a value built from the configured setpoints; if the device formats floats differently than Python's default `str()` (e.g. `"0.70"` vs `"0.7"`), this check may never match — harmless, it just means the outputs get reconfigured every time instead of being skipped when already correct.

 ### Configuration keys